NU4003 - Sociology and Psychology (2019/20)

 1. An on-line portfolio; students will complete two online tests to demonstrate understanding of professionalism and employment opportunities (2 x 30 min).
 Student will also develop a CV and cover letter and receive formative feedback to develop further for the final submission.
 Students will reflect on the feedback received and how they will apply this to develop them further.
 The results from the on-line tests, the final CV, cover letter and reflection will be submitted as the on-line portfolio.

 a.
-The reassessment task will be an individual presentation of 5 minutes.
+The reassessment task will be an individual presentation.
 Students will be expected to re-work their contribution to the original presentation.

-4. Case study report of how psychological theories can be applied to the management of a given case study (1500 words)
+4. Case study report of how psychological theories can be applied to the management of a given case study.

 Aspden W, Caple F, Reed R, Jones A, Weyers J (2011) Practical skills in food science, nutrition and dietetics.
 London: Prentice Hall.